Tafsir: Shi'ite

 Tafsirs by Shia Muslims similarly deals with the issues concerned by Sunnis, and employs similar methodology as well, except for the adherence toward certain beliefs and creeds Shiism espouses.
 Distinctive features of Shia tafsirs include expounding of the concept of imamate, the heavier weight put on verses that considered to be the foundation of successorship to Muhammad within the Prophet's family begins with Ali, and the heavier authority put on interpretations attributed to The Twelve Imams.
 These characteristics result in distinction being made between the esoteric and the exoteric meaning of the Quran, and the esoteric meaning attributed to the imams preferred over the exoteric meaning.
 Certain Shia tafsirs are influenced by Mu'tazili thoughts as well, specifically on the theological issues.
-Some of the important examples of Shia mufassirs and their tafsir are Al-Tibbyan Fi Tafsir al-Quran by Shaykh Tusi (460/1067) and Majma al-Bayan lif'ulum al-Quran by Shaykh Tabarsi (d.
+Some of the important examples of Shia mufassirs and their tafsir are al-Tibbyan Fi Tafsir al-Quran by Shaykh Tusi (460/1067) and Majma al-Bayan lif'ulum al-Quran by Shaykh Tabarsi (d.
 548/1153).

 On the other hand, tafsir by Zaidi school of jurisprudence, which espouses the doctrine closest with Sunnis of all Shia sects, produces tafsir resembling Sunni tafsir in its quality.
 Some Zaidi tafsirs are considered popular among Sunnis as well as shia.

 Mu'tazila

 The Mu'tazila tradition of tafsir has received little attention in modern scholarship, owing to several reasons.
 First, several exegetical works by Mu'tazila scholars have been studied as books on theology rather than as works of tafsir.
-Secondly, the large Mu'tazilite tafsir at-Tahdib fi tafsir al-Qur'an by al-Hakim al-Jishumi has not been edited, and there is no complete copy of it available at any single location, which limits its accessibility to scholars.
+Secondly, the large Mu'tazilite tafsir at-Tahdib fi tafsir al-Quran by al-Hakim al-Jishumi has not been edited, and there is no complete copy of it available at any single location, which limits its accessibility to scholars.